-Site suspension may be carried out by the EGI CSIRT co-ordinator or deputy may suspend a site by changing the status of the site in the GOCDB to 'suspended'.
+Site suspension WILL be carried out by the EGI CSIRT co-ordinator or deputy.
+Site suspension is carried out by changing the status of the site in the GOCDB to 'suspended'.

 All sites which are suspended must be recorded at https://wiki.egi.eu/wiki/Underperforming sites and suspensions.